qapla-it/php-check-Magento-Web-Service/README.md

-# Check Magento Web Service
+# Check Magento Web Services

 A simple PHP script to check Magento Web Service in order to connect to Qapla'.